lmparppei/BeatPlugins/Plugins/Review Manager.beatPlugin/readme.txt

 Review Manager

 Organize your reviews with tags.
-Ver 0.91 / © Jürgen Heimüller 2026
+Ver 0.93 / © Jürgen Heimüller 2026

 Created with the help of DeepSeek.

 ----------------------------------------------------------------------------

+- Changes in V0.93
+  Rearranged interface
+  Plugin now suppresses review display in the main document and instead briefly flashes the reference text.
+  Keyboard support: press [Arrow-up][Arrow-down] to navigate through reviews, [Enter] to expand/collapse, [Space] to select, see tooltips for more key commands
+  New „move“ function: select text in the document and click on the (yellow) move-icon to move review position New icons for copy and edit
+  Optimized scrolling behaviour.
 - Changes in V0.91
-  Implemented progess bar on batch operations Rearranged layout for better overview for small window-sizes Lots of small optimizations
+  New progress bar on batch operations
+  Lots of small optimizations
 - Changes in V0.90
-  Implemented edit-mode: click on the edit-icon to edit the review Copy Review: click on the copy-icon (or press [Cmd-C] to copy the entire review (incl. tags) Streamlined scroll- and highlight-behaviour when changing filter conditions
+  New edit-mode: click on the edit-icon to edit the review Copy Review: click on the copy-icon (or press [Cmd-C] to copy the entire review (incl. tags) Streamlined scroll- and highlight-behaviour when changing filter conditions